combine/universal-react-redux/README.md

 This project supports the awesome [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 Install the
 Chrome or Firefox extension and it should just work.

+## Server Side Rendering (SSR) and Asynchronous Data Fetching
+When rendering components on the server, you'll find that you may need to fetch some data before it can be rendered.
+The [server code](server/server.js) looks for a `fetchData` method on the container component and its child components, then executes all of them and only renders after the promises have all been resolved.

+See the [TodosContainer](common/js/containers/Todos/index.js) for an example.

 ## Writing Tests
 The default testing framework is Mocha, though you can use whatever you want.
 Make sure you have it installed: